elotl/kip/deploy/terraform/README.md

 ## Run a Pod via Virtual Kubelet

+The node taint in virtual-kubelet is disabled in the manifest, so Kubernetes will try to run all pods via the virtual node.

-To have a pod run via virtual-kubelet, make sure you add a toleration and/or node selector for virtual-kubelet:
+If you decide to enable the taint on the virtual node (via removing the `--disable-taint` command line flag), you will need to add a toleration and/or node selector for pods that are meant to run via virtual-kubelet:

     spec:
       nodeSelector: